 While GitLab and GitHub offer similar capabilities for your development project, the two programs have unique features and use cases.
 Discover which version control program is right for your project below.

-Explore the features that GitLab and GitHub each offer and determine which tool is most appropriate for your business needs.
+Explore the features that GitLab and GitHub each offer and determine which tool is most appropriate for your needs.

 GitLab offers a complete suite of tools for DevOps and security, including continuous integration/continuous delivery (CI/CD), Agile project management tools, and end-to-end security integrations.
 The “whole package” approach provides a seamless user experience with tools intended to work together.
 GitLab provides multiple branching, which allows you to focus on a stable user product throughout the process of offering new developments and updates to the software.

-GitLab also offers more features for private repositories, allowing you more control over who will access your project.
+GitLab offers more features for private repositories, allowing you more control over who will access your project.
 This added control may be an advantage for private projects or a disadvantage if you intend to create an open-source project.

 GitLab offers three main tiers to users.
 Each tier also has the option to add additional features, making each plan customizable for your specific needs.
 Explore each tier below: